caplin/boxxer/README.md

 ### Layout persistence

 Requires the back-end to be running.
-Currently use box id as file name but should support custom name soon so layout can be stored using the user email address or username.
+If the box has a custom name set the name will be used in serialization and will be used to store the file.
+The layout can then be retrieve by creating a box, giving it a name and call getLayout().

 #### Running the back-end